 Doors can be a portal to another world, or maybe just a great first impression when you walk through a home.
 But when they don’t look their best, a dated or damaged door can make an entire space feel off.

-The doors inside your home come in all kinds of different styles, and can be updated in just as many ways.
-Some updates can be done on a dime, while replacing doors entirely will likely come at a higher cost.
-Utilizing a home improvement calculator can be useful as you navigate through this process.
+The doors inside your home come in a wide variety of styles, and can be updated in just as many ways.
+Some updates can be done on the cheap, while replacing doors entirely will likely come at a higher cost.
+What follows are key things to know about updating your interior doors, including options and costs.

 What Are the Different Types of Interior Doors?

-• Swing.
-Standard swing doors, such as a bedroom door, swing in or out to open and close.
-This type of door can be either hollow core, or solid composite or wood varieties.
+• Traditional Standard doors, such as a bedroom door, swing in or out to open and close.
+This type of door can be either hollow core, solid composite, or solid wood.

 Cost to replace: $140 to $1,000

 • French The door with a certain je ne sais quoi, French doors can be either single or paired, and can have either a full (single) glass pane or a number of divided panes.
 French doors are often used as exterior doors to porches or patios, but they can also be a great way to let light diffuse inside a home.

 • Sliding A cousin to the pocket door, sliding doors save space by sliding in tracks at the top and bottom of the door frame.
 Unlike a pocket door, however, they don’t disappear into the wall.
 Glass sliding doors are typically used as exterior doors to a patio or deck, but can be used indoors to separate rooms while maintaining visibility between them.